UrsZeidler/licensemanager/README.md

 Some smart contracts for the etherum blockchain to manage a licensable item.
 The license are stored transparent on the blockchain and can be reviewed.

-The uml model is used to generate the solidity code with the [uml2solidity](https://github.com/UrsZeidler/uml2solidity) plugin for eclispe.
+The uml model is used to generate the solidity code with the [uml2solidity](https://github.com/UrsZeidler/uml2solidity) plugin for eclipse.

 ![use-case](licensemanager/doc/Package_use-cases_UseCaseDiagram.PNG)

-There are two contracts, the LicenseManager creates the issuer contracts and is able to controll them, while the LicenseIssuer contracts are responsible to issue and hold the assigned licenses.
+There are two contracts, the LicenseManager creates the issuer contracts and is able to control them, while the LicenseIssuer contracts are responsible to issue and hold the assigned licenses.

 ![class](licensemanager/doc/Package_contracts_ClassDiagram.PNG)